 Remedial Massage is recognised as a useful adjunct in the prevention and treatment of a spectrum of injuries and conditions, such as headache, backache, neck, shoulder, hip, leg, joint pain, stress and other body and mind conditions.
-Techniques can include a therapeutic body-mind relaxation focus, Deep Tissue, Muscle Energy Technique, Direct Myofascial Release, Trigger Points and Stretching.
+Techniques can include a therapeutic body-mind relaxation focus, Deep Tissue, Muscle Energy Technique, Myofascial Release, Trigger Points and Stretching.

-Before, during or after the activity, helps to increase performance and to minimise the risk of injury.
+before, during or after the activity, helps to increase performance and to minimise the risk of injury.

-Techniques include effleurage (light to heavy stroking over large areas of the body); petrissage (kneading, squeezing and rolling movements); friction (small/concentrated movement on or around muscles, joints, tendons and fascia/connective tissue; vibratory movements could come under this classification); tapotement (all known percussion movements for examples, cupping, pummelling, slapping, hacking, beating, flicking).
+techniques include effleurage (light to heavy stroking over large areas of the body); petrissage (kneading, squeezing and rolling movements); friction (small/concentrated movement on or around muscles, joints, tendons and fascia/connective tissue; vibratory movements could come under this classification); tapotement (all known percussion movements for examples, cupping, pummelling, slapping, hacking, beating, flicking).